Information and Articles About Amelia Earhart, a famous woman in history

 Read More in Aviation History MagazineThere have been reports from island natives that the two white Americans were buried on various Pacific islands during World War II.
 Saipan islanders have reported seeing a white woman wearing what appeared to be man’s clothing, accompanied by a tall man.
 None of these reports have been substantiated.

 One theory that persists because of zealous publicity is that of Richard Gillespie, head of The International Group for Historic Aircraft Recovery (TIGHAR).
 He believes that the Electra came down off Nikumaroro, an uninhabited atoll in the Republic of Kiribati, a Central Pacific island nation.
 Gillespie has made three trips there and found a piece of aluminum, the heel of a shoe and a piece of Plexiglass.
 He says that these findings substantiate his thesis that the plane lies underwater nearby.
 He had the aluminum tested in December 1996 at Pittsburgh’s Alcoa laboratories, but the tests were inconclusive.

 Like several other aviation mysteries, this one may never be solved.
 But it seems there will always be someone who tries.
 Verifiable scientific proof is needed.
 It has been 60 years since the disappearance of one of the world’s most famous pilots.
 Still, there are those who believe proof will yet be forthcoming.

-Contributing editor C.V.
-Glines is an award-winning aviation writer.
+The late C.V.
+Glines was an award-winning aviation writer.
 For further reading: The Sound of Wings, by Mary S. Lovell; Amelia Earhart, by Doris L. Rich; and Amelia, My Courageous Sister, by Muriel Earhart Morrissey and Carol L. Osborne.